-The Sage Gateshead is the newly opened international centre for music designed by Norman Foster.
-It is part of the redevelopment of Gateshead Quays, including the Baltic Centre for Contemporary Art and the Gateshead Millenium Bridge.
+Sage Gateshead is the international centre for music designed by Norman Foster and opened in 2004.
+It is part of the redevelopment of Gateshead Quays, including the Baltic Centre for Contemporary Art and the Gateshead Millennium Bridge.

 From Newcastle Centre: From the Tyne Bridge, go through the pedestrian traffic lights, under the railway bridge and straight across the next traffic lights.
 At the next lights, take the left signed Gateshead Quays and East Gateshead (NOT the loop signed Consett or Metro Centre).